-After becoming the first top-flight team ever to accumulate 100 points in a season on English soil, Man City have began their title defence with ten wins and two draws from their first 12 games this season.
+After becoming the first top-flight team ever to accumulate 100 points in a season on English soil, Man City have established themselves as one of the best teams in the world.

-From a purely footballing perspective, it’s impossible to criticise.
+From a purely footballing perspective, it’s almost impossible to criticise.

 However, such dominance causes its own complications…